 When you are selling your products or services, how do you handle the objection that you are too expensive?
-Andy Preston has four ways to help you sell without having to resort to discounting
+Andy Preston of Outstanding Results has four ways to help you sell without having to resort to discounting

 I recently noticed a fellow professional speaker post on his Facebook page that a potential client had told him that the fee he wanted to charge them to speak was “too expensive”.
 He went on to say he was a bit surprised, as he doesn’t normally get that kind of reaction.

 Now I know this particular speaker pretty well, and I know that he’s good value for money, but what was most interesting was one of the responses to his post.
 The person who commented wrote, “You can’t be too expensive.
 And you’re value for money.
 They must have cash flow issues!”

 Now whilst I would agree the speaker concerned is most certainly value for money, there are four quick things we can learn from the other person’s comment.